input-output-hk/atala-prism/prism-backend/infra/readme.md

 Services (e.g. intdemo) are deployed into Virtual LAN network - VPC in AWS nomenclature.
 All testing services - ones built from `develop` branch or feature branches should go into one network.
 That means that networks and services have different lifetime cycles.

 VPC is generally deployed once and then only modified when needed.
 Default network's name is `prism-test`.
 Each network should have an associated private DNS namespace for [Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html), default defined as `<vpc name>.atala.local`.
 Another component that comes with a network is monitoring: [Prometheus](https://prometheus.io/) as time-series database backend and [Grafana](https://grafana.com/) as dashboards UI.
+Apart from infrastructural services, there is also a shared Cardano Wallet deployed, so that it doesn't need to be re-synced on each new environment.
 All such services are defined in `base` subdirectory.

 Services in staging/testing tier have much shorter lifetimes as they are redeployed after each build.
 It is responsibility of service deployment to spin up its load balancers (Envoy / AWS LB), set up DNS addresses, etc. Metrics exposed can be automatically discovered by monitoring corresponding to the VPC.

 #### Networking

 All development instances are deployed to the same VPC/VLAN defined in `stage/base/vpc`.
 It contains one public and one private subnet in two availability zones with NATs assinged for private ones.
 Identifiers and IP ranges used in services should not be hardcoded and should be loaded from the state stored in the bucket instead.

+#### TLS support

+TLS support is provided by AWS Elastic Load Balancer.
+TLS is terminated there and all traffic is routed unsecured to components in private network.
+TLS certificates are stored in AWS Certificate Manager.

 #### Monitoring